Passive immunity: Advantages and disadvantages

 Passive immunity starts working faster than vaccines do, as the patient's immune system does not need to make its own antibodies: B cells take time to activate and multiply after a vaccine is given.
-Passive immunity works even if an individual has a immune system disorder that prevents them from making antibodies in response to a vaccine.
+Passive immunity works even if an individual has an immune system disorder that prevents them from making antibodies in response to a vaccine.
 In addition to conferring passive immunities, breastfeeding has other lasting beneficial effects on the baby's health, such as decreased risk of allergies and obesity.

 A disadvantage to passive immunity is that producing antibodies in a laboratory is expensive and difficult to do.
 In order to produce antibodies for infectious diseases, there is a need for possibly thousands of human donors to donate blood or immune animals' blood would be obtained for the antibodies.
 Patients who are immunized with the antibodies from animals may develop serum sickness due to the proteins from the immune animal and develop serious allergic reactions.
 Antibody treatments can be time-consuming and are given through an intravenous injection or IV, while a vaccine shot or jab is less time-consuming and has less risk of complication than an antibody treatment.
 Passive immunity is effective, but only lasts a short amount of time.